blacksky3/linux-tt/README.md

 # linux-tt

-Linux kernel build for Archlinux with TT CPU scheduler patch by Hamad Al Marri and Piotr Górski Arch, Block and BLK patches.
+Linux kernel build for Archlinux with TT CPU scheduler patch by Hamad Al Marri and Piotr Górski Arch and Block patches.

 # Version